The British International School - BISC

 An offer of admission is to be made by the Principal to the parents of the student, counter-signed by AAF.
 In accepting the offer, parents will be consenting to the standard rules, regulations and procedures of the school which all students are bound by.
 The DEO is entitled to expel a scholarship holder in case of a serious breach of the school regulations analogous to any other student.

 It is worth noting that the N-Class (N: New secondary section) is a separate section that starts at grade 4.
-The whole section is subsidized by the German government by 60 % of its actual cost.
 Students joining this programme are transferred from other schools not teaching the German language.
 For the admission of those students into the N-class programme they have to fulfill the below mentioned prerequisites.
 The N-class is integrated and mixed with the other equivalent three classes in grade 10.